 - The hard work of scores of talented staff members in what continues to be a true team effort.

 By any measure — staff size, revenues, profits, or industry rankings — Cadmus is a success.
-We’ve marched higher each year up the ranks of Engineering News-Record‘s (ENR’s) Top 200 Environmental Companies, from number 164 in 2007 to number 96 in 2013.
-And in 2011 we cracked the top 10 of The Zweig Letter Hot Firm List of the 175 top-performing architecture, engineering, planning (A/E/P) and environmental consulting firms in North America.
+We are an Inc. 5000 company, and we repeatedly rank on the Engineering News-Record (ENR) Top 200 Environmental Companies and the Zweig Hot Firm List of the 200 top-performing architecture, engineering, planning (A/E/P) and environmental consulting firms in North America.

 Our gains in recent years have come from an aggressive growth strategy that Ian developed and began to implement under Ralph’s leadership as CEO.
-Since the mid-2000s, that strategy has more than doubled our revenues, from $31 million in our 2008 fiscal year, which ended on April 30, 2008, to $69 million in FY 2012.
-During that time, we acquired two firms on the West Coast that were prominent players in important markets: Quantec, LLC, an analytics firm providing research, analysis, and planning services to the energy industry, and Constructive Technologies Group, a multi-faceted organization focused on sustainability and energy efficiency in buildings and communities.
+Since the mid-2000s, that strategy has more than tripled our revenue, and we have grown to over $100 million.
+We acquired two firms on the West Coast that were prominent players in important markets: Quantec, LLC, an analytics firm providing research, analysis, and planning services to the energy industry, and Constructive Technologies Group, a multi-faceted organization focused on sustainability and energy efficiency in buildings and communities.
+Additionally, we acquired Obsidian Analysis, Inc., a leading provider of management consulting services across the full range of security and resilience domains.
 We also hired several leaders in the sustainability industry who will guide our growth in this vital market.
 And we put a major corporate reorganization into effect to better align our business efforts with the markets we serve and to position ourselves for further growth.

 Our future looks as bright as our past has been stimulating.
 Here are some of the most important milestones we’ve passed along the way: